 Adding Jam to Your Cocktails

-Learn how to use household staples like jams, jellies and preserves for easy and fun fruity cocktails.
+How to use household staples like jams, jellies and preserves in your cocktails.

 Jams, jellies, and preserves are a staple in most people's households, and they can really add a lot to a cocktail for very low effort.
 Here are some things to keep in mind when adding them to your cocktails: